moroshko/react-autosuggest/README.md

 ];
 ```

-To display [multiple sections](#multiSectionProp), every item in `suggestions` should be a single section.
+For [multiple sections](#multiSectionProp), every item in `suggestions` represents a single section.
 Again, it's up to you what shape every section takes.
 For example:

 ```js
 const suggestions = [